Discoin/docs/users-guide.md

 1. Check [the Transaction Record](http://discoin.sidetrip.xyz/record).
 If it says "Unprocessed" on "Reception Date", the receiving bot hasn't pick up its unprocessed transactions yet - By standard, bots should pick up its transactions on a 5-minute interval - so just wait patiently.
 2. If it has been more than 5 minutes and the status remains "Unprocessed", contact the developer\(s\) of the receiving bot.
 Alternatively, type other commands of the bot to ensure it is working properly.
-3. If a timestamp is present on "Reception Date", please go to [our support server](https://discord.gg/NExXSDH) and submit a dispute.
+3. If a timestamp is present on "Reception Date", please go to [our support server](https://discord.gg/NExXSDH) and contact the Devs.

 ## Suggested uses of each currency